Alba Party's Kenny MacAskill accuses Scottish Government of making 'a pittance' from offshore wind farm deals

 "For this to be a just transition, there must be space for both to succeed.”

+The Royal Society for the Protection of Birds (RSPB) also called for a meeting with Nicola Sturgeon after the announcement, seeking assurances over measures to protect seabirds.

-First Minister Nicola Sturgeon welcomed the proposals, which she says will be “transformational” and help guarantee a secure future for oil and gas workers as the country moves away from fossil fuels.
+First Minister Nicola Sturgeon welcomed the proposals, which she said would be “transformational” and help guarantee a secure future for oil and gas workers as the country moves away from fossil fuels.

 “The scale of opportunity here is truly historic,” she said.